nv-tlabs/vqad/README.md

 ## Variable Bitrate Neural Fields

+**Code is coming soon.
+Specifically it will be out by the SIGGRAPH conference!!**

 This is the official code repository for our SIGGRAPH paper:

 [Variable Bitrate Neural Fields (SIGGRAPH 2022)](https://nv-tlabs.github.io/vbnf)